bueche/ros2_robot_arm/documentation/load_test.md

 - `--analyze-transition`: Analyze full pose transition (use with --pose-from and --pose-to)')
 - `--pose-from`: Starting pose as comma-separated angles in radians (e.g., "0.0,1.57,0.0,0.0,0.0,0.0")
 - `--pose-to`: Ending pose as comma-separated angles
-- `--analyze-sequence`: Analyze complete pose sequence from YAML file
+- `--analyze-sequence`: Analyze complete pose sequence from YAML file.
+See the following example yaml file: [delivery_poses.yaml](https://github.com/bueche/ros2_robot_arm/blob/main/writing_robot_description/config/delivery_poses.yaml).
+That yaml file can be used as input to the pose_test tool.
 - `--csv-output`: Append analysis results to CSV file for Excel graphing')

 ## Some example invocations